kloimhardt/bb-web/README.md

 ### Building a Windows executable

-You need to have git installed.
-Checkout the `guestbook2` branch of this [Babashka fork](https://github.com/kloimhardt/babashka).
-Connect [AppVayor](https://www.appveyor.com) to this fork.
+Connect [AppVayor](https://www.appveyor.com) to this [Babashka fork](https://github.com/kloimhardt/babashka).
 For every new Git commit a build is made.

 ### Building binaries for any platform